ansible/community-docs/projects/ansible/collections/dev_guidelines/releasing_collections_without_release_branches.rst

    release_summary: |-
      This is the minor release of the ``community.mysql`` collection.
-     This changelog contains all changes to the modules and plugins in this collection that have been made after the release of ``community.mysql`` 1.2.0.
+     This changelog contains all changes to the modules and plugins in this collection that have been made after the previous release.

 9. If the content was recently moved from another collection, be sure you have all related changelog fragments in the ``changelogs/fragments`` directory.
 If not, copy them previously.